Search posts by category

 Saving the Fox Fullerton Theater was a dream for some local residents more than a decade ago that went awry.
 Restoration and retro-fitting was supposed to be done using private contributions, but instead it absorbed more than a million dollars … Continue reading

 To read or download tonight’s detailed council meeting agenda, please click here (pdf).
-The public participation portion of the meeting begins at 6:30 with presentations and awards.
-Actual city business normally doesn’t start until 7:00 or thereafter.
-To watch it … Continue reading
+The public participation portion of the meeting Inflatable obstacle course for sale begins at 6:30 with presentations and awards.
+Actual city business normally doesn’t start until 7:00 … Continue reading

-The following letter from the City of Fullerton was sent yesterday to state Sen. Josh Newman opposing his legislation to put West Coyote Hills under state control, SB 714:
+The following letter from the City of Fullerton was sent yesterday to state Sen. Commercial Bouncy Castle For Sale Josh Newman opposing his legislation to put West Coyote Hills under state control, SB 714: